plentymarkets/docs-raw/plentyInterface/Frontend.md

 ### Order<a name="frontend_models_order"></a>

-session storage model for order data
+The session storage model for order data.

 #### Namespace